PCAP Recording¶

 The PCAP recorder module records packets sent to and from modules that

-as the main switch for recording, thus specifying this parameter enables
+This parameter acts as the main switch for recording, thus specifying

-packet capture.
-The PCAP recorder writes traces in the original PCAP
+this parameter enables packet capture.
+The PCAP recorder can write traces

 The moduleNamePatterns